AledPeart/Aled-Garfield-Photography/TESTING.md

 3. Horizontal page scroll and Footer margin issues.
 ![bug screenshot 3](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/assets/images/bug3.jpg)
 I was getting a lot of horizontal movement on my site, particularly at smaller screen sizes.
 The contents would jump left and right, and was clearly not right.
-On a separate but seemingly linked issue, my footer was displaying a right hand margin which should not have been there I spend a lot of time investigating this issue on DevTools, but as much as i tried I could not isolate what was causing it.
+On a separate but seemingly linked issue, my footer was displaying a right hand margin which should not have been there.
+I spent a lot of time investigating this issue on DevTools, but as much as I tried I could not isolate what was causing it.
 I spoke to my mentor, who confirmed that there was nothing apparent or obvious causing the issue.
 In the end I found somebody else with a very similar issue on a post in [Stack Overflow](https://stackoverflow.com/questions/23768152/using-container-fluid-within-bootstrap-cause-horizontal-scrollbar) There were a number of suggestions, but one which worked on my site was suggested by @Viktor L which was to set the left and right margins for all rows to 0:

 ```css
 .row {